 Liberty Utilities’ coordination and outreach efforts with wholesale water agencies, other retail water agencies, and the community are described.
 Liberty Utilities coordinated the preparation of its 2020 Plan with the Los Angeles County Department of Regional Planning, Central Basin Municipal Water District, and the Cities of Artesia, Bell Gardens, Bellflower, Compton, Lynwood, Norwalk, and Santa Fe Springs.

-Liberty Utilities’ notification process to the cities and county within which Liberty Utilities provides water supplies to is discussed.
+Liberty Utilities’ notification process to the cities and county within which Liberty Utilities provides water supplies is discussed.

 PLAN PREPARATION